tokejepsen/maya-portable/README.md

 # maya-portable
 Portable launching of Maya

-Populate the folder with personal customization and take; script, shelves and plugin with you on a usb stick.
+Populate the folders with personal customization and take; script, shelves and plugin with you on a usb stick.